-See also: Why the Episcopal Church?
+See also: Why the Anglican Church?
 Part 1

 Episcopalians are just one denomination in the liturgical strands of Christianity that recite the Nicene Creed every week during their Sunday services.
 This creed, if you’re unfamiliar with it, is basically a summation of the central doctrines of the Christian faith.
 It was composed in the 4th century by the First Council of Nicaea, a group of Christian bishops, and it goes like this: